jaheyns/CfdOF/Readme.md

 specifying the material properties, generating a mesh, assigning boundary conditions and setting the solver settings before running the simulation.
 Where possible best practices are included to improve the stability of the solvers.

-This software is a fork of the CFD workbench developed by [Qingfeng Xia](http://github.com/qingfengxia/Cfd) which rather focuses on assisting new CFD users.
-This fork therefor places emphasis on usability and solver stability over functionality.
+This software is a fork of the CFD workbench developed by [Qingfeng Xia](http://github.com/qingfengxia/Cfd), but focuses on assisting new CFD users.
+It therefor places greater emphasis on usability and solver stability intead of functionality.

 ## Features

 ### Current:

-1. Incompressible, laminar flow (simpleFoam and pimpleFoam).
+* Incompressible, laminar flow (simpleFoam and pimpleFoam).
-2. Basic material data base.
+* Basic material data base.
-3. Flow initialisation with a potential solver.
+* Flow initialisation with a potential solver.
-4. Tetrahedral meshing using GMSH.
+* Tetrahedral meshing using GMSH.
-5. Post processing using paraview.
+* Post processing using paraview.
+* Porous regions and porous baffles.

 ### Under development:

-1. Porous regions and porous baffles.
-2. Multiple region meshing
+* Multiple region meshing
-3. Unit testing
+* Unit testing
-4. Run on Windows 7-10
+* Run on Windows 7-10

 ### Future (2017):

-1. Cut-cell Cartesian meshing with boundary layers.
+* Cut-cell Cartesian meshing with boundary layers.
-2. Extension to turbulent using RANS (k-w SST).
+* Extension to turbulent using RANS (k-w SST).
-3. Conjugate heat transfer.
+* Conjugate heat transfer.

 ### Platform supported